-Prior to his appointment with USC in 2007, Professor Smith was a senior research scientist with the CSIRO.
-Prof Smith has also led the social science research and education portfolios of two national research centres (Coastal and Catchment Hydrology CRCs).
+Prior to joining USC, Professor Smith was a senior research scientist with the CSIRO.
+He has also led the social sciences and education portfolios of 2 national research centres (Coastal and Catchment Hydrology CRCs).
 Professor Smith has also worked at Griffith University and UNSW, for local and state government, and in the private sector.

-Professor Smith has been a lead or co-investigator on over 30 research projects relating to sustainability (valued at over $15m of competitive research grants) and has authored over 150 publications in this area.
+Professor Smith has been a lead or co-investigator on over 30 research projects relating to sustainability (valued at over $15m of competitive research grants) and has authored over 200 publications in this area.
 He has supervised 20 PhD students and 16 post-doctoral fellows.
 He also been an invited examiner of 20 PhD students from 12 universities.
-He has undertaken numerous projects for national and international organisations such as the Australian Research Council, CSIRO, Land and Water Australia, five Cooperative Research Centres, AusAID, Deutsche Gesellschaft für Internationale Zusammenarbeit, Riksbankens Jubileumsfond, Volkswagen Foundation, Compagnia di San Paolo, and UNDP.
+He has undertaken numerous projects for national and international organisations such as the Australian Research Council, CSIRO, Land and Water Australia, five Cooperative Research Centres, AusAID, Deutsche Gesellschaft für Internationale Zusammenarbeit, Riksbankens Jubileumsfond, Volkswagen Foundation, Compagnia di Sal Paolo, and UNDP.

 Examples of current research

 |2017-2018||Smith et al. (researchers from USC and Uppsala)||Sunshine Coast Council||A$20,000||Improving disaster management: a comparative study between the Sunshine Coast, Australia and Gotland, Sweden|

 |2017||Smith and Elrick-Barr||NSW Office of Environment||A$32,500||Evidence review for the design of training and leadership engagement to build adaptive capacity for climate risk management in NSW agencies|